-- IF APPLICABLE, check that drain holes in bottom of the enclosure and pedestal are not obstructed, and there is no evidence of water accumulation.
-Check enclosure doors for proper closure.
-Verify door seals are intact and free of tears, abrasions, and/or other damage.
-Check that all other seals are intact, and repair with coating of RTV-108 silicone rubber sealant as needed to seal exposed electrical fittings, bolt holes, and/or any other points of possible water entry to electrical components to maintain a waterproof condition.
-If enclosure has a vent fan, inspect fan blade for freedom of operation.
-Fan bearings are permanently lubricated.
-However, any binding, abnormal noises, and/or vibration means replacement of the fan assembly is needed.
-Check fan filter element and, dirty or obstructed with dust, replace it. - Visually inspect all mechanical parts for freedom of operation with no misalignment, binding, or interference.
-Check all cabling for sufficient slack in order to prevent cable strain while still providing enough restraint to adequately prevent abrasions and/or chaffing during antenna and feed movement - Check antenna mounting and interconnecting assembly hardware for security.
+Note: Any binding, abnormal noises, and/or vibration means replacement of the fan assembly is needed.

+- Visually inspect all mechanical parts for freedom of operation with no misalignment, binding, or interference.
+Check all cabling for sufficient slack in order to prevent cable strain while still providing enough restraint to adequately prevent abrasions and/or chaffing during antenna and feed movement. - Check antenna mounting and interconnecting assembly hardware for security.
 Verify that all electrical grounding connections (including cross-axis grounding straps) are intact and secure, free of corrosion or breaks.
 Use a wire brush to thoroughly clean any noticeably corroded portions of grounding cables, the un-plated portion of universal terminals, and corresponding mounting surfaces.

-ANY LOOSE A-325 HARDWARE MUST BE REPLACED RATHER THAN TIGHTENED.
+Note: Any loose A-325 hardware must be replaced rather than tightened.

 A-325 hardware distorts at initial installation and, once loosened, will not maintain the required high strength friction connection.
 All other (not A-325) assembly and installation hardware should be tightened to its original torqued condition.
-When installing new structural hardware, do not use a wrench with a lever arm longer than two (2) feet - Examine all painted aluminum or galvanized surfaces for chips, cracks, or deep gouges, and touch-up spots as needed
+When installing new structural hardware, do not use a wrench with a lever arm longer than two (2) feet.

-4.2.3 Drive System Voltage & Current Checks
+Examine all painted aluminum or galvanized surfaces for chips, cracks, or deep gouges, and touchup spots as needed.

+4.2.3.
+DRIVE SYSTEM VOLTAGE & CURRENT CHECKS